Sarah MacDonald (musician): Career

 MacDonald has played numerous recitals and conducted choirs throughout the UK, North America, the Middle East, New Zealand, and much of mainland Europe.
 She has made over 35 recordings as pianist, organist, conductor, and producer, and currently works most frequently with Regent Records.
 MacDonald is a winner of the Royal College of Organists’ (RCO) Limpus Prize, and has taught organ and conducting for Eton Choral Courses, Oundle for Organists, the Jennifer Bate Organ Academy, and courses run by the RCO.
 For its first 10 years, she was a regular director of the Girl Chorister Course at St Thomas' Church Fifth Avenue, in New York City, and is a guest conductor of international RSCM residential courses (Charlotte NC 2016, Rhode Island 2017, Pacific Northwest 2018, Australia 2020).
 MacDonald holds the Royal College of Organists' Fellowship Diploma (FRCO), is Examiner for the RCO and the Cambridge University Music Faculty, and also spent many years as a member of the Academic Board of the RCO and as a Trustee.
 She is an Honorary Patron of the Herbert Howells Society and of the Society of Women Organists.
+In 2023 she was appointed University Organist at Cambridge, the first woman to hold this ceremonial role which dates back to 1670.

 MacDonald is active as a composer, and has had works published by Encore Publications, the Royal School of Church Music, August Press, and St James Music Press.
+In January 2020, the 'Sarah MacDonald Choral Series' with Selah Publishing was launched.

 MacDonald also writes a popular monthly column for the American Guild of Organists' magazine 'The American Organist', called "UK Report".
 In November 2022 a compendium of these essays was published in a book "Cathedrals, Chapels, Organs, Choirs".

-In January 2020, the 'Sarah MacDonald Choral Series' with Selah Publishing was launched.
+In August 2023, MacDonald co-edited with Timothy Rogers a new anthology of carols which includes her own descants and last verses for nine popular congregational carols.

+In July 2023 it was announced that MacDonald has been elected as the next President of the Royal College of Organists,.
+She took up office in July 2024.